#1. If using your high beams at night, you must dim your lights when an oncoming vehicle is:

 What You Should Know about the Real Written Test

-Answers to all questions on the real Oregon DMV knowledge exam are found in the Oregon Driver’s Manual.
+Answers to all questions on the real Oregon DMV written exam are found in the Oregon Driver’s Manual.
 You will not pass the driver examination without a solid understanding of the rules and traffic laws described in this manual.
+So, read it!

 Even if test questions don’t change very often, you should make sure you have the latest version of the manual.

 With solid preparations, you will pass the test the first time.
 If you don’t, you can theoretically take the test again the next day.

 Sometimes, you just made some stupid mistakes on the test, and you can probably get it right the next time when you are less nervous about the test.
 But if you missed more than 8 questions, we recommend that you pace yourself and study some more.

 There is a testing fee for each attempt, and you can only fail the test three times before a longer wait time kicks in.

 If you have trouble understanding English, the written DMV test is also available in these languages:

 If you want use a foreign language translation dictionary or an authorized interpreter, you must contact your local DMV office for further details.
 You should also contact DMV if you require any other special accommodations.
 Remember that COVID-19 restrictions may still be in place.
 Check latest information here: COVID-19